Pygmy blue whale: Threats

 The migratory route of pygmy blue whales goes through locations that come in contact with offshore oil and gas activities, fisheries, and shipping routes, which exposes them to the main threats of vessel collisions, entanglement in fishing gear, noise interferences, and pollution.

+Human interaction

+In September 2024, a 50 ft long pygmy blue whale was found stranded between wooden pilings supporting a pier off the coast of Kawau Island, New Zealand.
+The whale appeared slightly anxious when the barge approached, but soon resumed normal breathing patterns.
+It remained calm throughout the pier removal process, and was released at 6 p.m. after the pier was removed in mid-afternoon.

 Conservation status

-The pygmy blue whale is covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MOU).
+The pygmy blue whale is considered "data deficient" on the IUCN Red List of Threatened Species.
+All whales are covered by the Memorandum of Understanding for the Conservation of Cetaceans and Their Habitats in the Pacific Islands Region (Pacific Cetaceans MoU).

 A new population of pygmy blue whales was discovered in the Indian Ocean in 2017, with the aid of nuclear bomb detectors.
 The Chagos population was determined to be undiscovered before by their unique song.